j0py/Tidy/README.md

 Still, you can replace an effect synth by re-evaluating it's code (possibly with changed parameters or gain).
 A new Synth will be added immediately before the old one in the stack of Synths and then the old one will be "released".
 The order of execution will remain valid.

 To make this possible, your effect SynthDef must use a sustained envelope with gate argument: the old effect synth can then fade out after being released, while the new effect synth is started.
-If you use ```Env.asr(0.5, 1, 0.5).kr(2, \gate.kr(1))``` then the switch of synths will go smoothly.
+If you use ```Env.asr(0.5, 1, 0.5).kr(2, \gate.kr(1))``` then the switch of synths will go smoothly because they have 0.5 second attack (fade-in) and 0.5 second release (fade-out).

 ## Sequencing